Siv3D/siv3d.docs/en-us/docs/develop/build.md

 ◆ Build Siv3D test apps with Xcode.

 Next, build the target "Siv3D-Test".
 There is only one source code file: `macOS/Main.cpp`.
 The build takes a few seconds.
 When the build is complete, `Siv3D-Test.app` is generated.

+### 2.6 (Optional) Overwrite Existing SDK Files

+◆ Use the following steps if you want to use your self-built library from existing or new projects.

+After building Siv3D yourself, the static library `libSiv3D.a` is generated.
+By overwriting the files in your installed OpenSiv3D SDK with this static library and the headers used for the build (`Siv3D/include/` folder), you can use your self-built version of Siv3D from existing and new projects.
+For safety, it is recommended to back up the library and header files before overwriting.

 ## 3. Linux